Complete Thyroid Test Panel

 What do I do once I receive my results?

 We highly recommend that you take any results you receive from TrueHealthLabs.com to your treating physician; however, we do provide a consultation service to discuss your results to help you better understand them in order for you to have a more productive discussion with your treating physician.
-Learn more about our results review service.
+Learn more about our One-on-One Results Review service.

 Detailed Explanation of Complete Thyroid Test Panel